toknapp/python-sdk-upvest/README.md

 In order to retrieve your API credentials for using this Python client, you'll need to [sign up with Upvest](https://login.upvest.co/sign-up).

 ### API Keys Authentication
-Upvest defines the notion of ‘tenants’, which represent customers that build their platform upon the Upvest API.
-The end-users of the tenant (i.e. your customers), are referred to as ‘clients’.
+The Upvest API uses the notion of _tenants_, which represent customers that build their platform upon the Upvest API.
+The end-users of the tenant (i.e. your customers), are referred to as _clients_.
 A tenant is able to manage their users directly (CRUD operations for the user instance) and is also able to initiate actions on the user's behalf (create wallets, send transactions).

 The authentication via API keys and secret allows you to perform all tenant related operations.
 Please create an API key pair within the [Upvest account management](https://login.upvest.co/).